Discontent brewing in Karnataka Congress after second list of poll candidates released | Politics

 Stating that he was still in the party, he said he would be meeting party leaders and his supporters. ''I will call a meeting of my supporters after April 13 and announce my decision.''
 The Congress has given a ticket to P Ravikumar from Mandya.

-Aspirant from Kadur YSV Datta too has called a meeting of his supporters on Sunday to chart a course of action.
-He has written a letter to supporters in which he said ''insult has been done to our self-esteem.''
-It was widely expected that the Kadur seat would go to Datta, a senior politician who had switched to the Congress from JD(S) recently, but the ticket was given to Anand K S. Datta is considered to have been one of the close confidants of former Prime Minister and JD(S) patriarch H D Deve Gowda.
+Ticket aspirant from Kadur YSV Datta too has called a meeting of his supporters on Sunday to chart a course of action.
+He has written a letter to supporters in which he said ''insult has been done to our self-esteem''.

+It was widely expected that the Kadur seat would go to Datta, a senior politician who had switched to the Congress from JD(S) recently, but the ticket was given to Anand K S. Datta had been one of the close confidants of former Prime Minister and JD(S) patriarch H D Deve Gowda.

 The Congress released its second list of 41 candidates on Thursday.